HovhannesoPogosyan/repo1/queue/readme.txt

-1.To compile the project, write make in vim
+1.To compile the project, write make in vim.

-2. write make run in vim to run the project
+2. write make run in vim to run the project.

-3.To delete intermediate files of the project, write make clean in vim
+3.To delete intermediate files of the project, write make clean in vim.